 The cost to operate a hotel ranges from $12 per room per night for a budget hotel to over $75 per room per night for a premium hotel, Lodging Magazine reported.
 Since the Disneyland hotels are at about a 4-star level, operating costs are likely around $60 per room per night.
 With 2,450 rooms to service, that would mean if the hotels were always at capacity, it would cost $147,000 per day to operate them.

 Want To See Them All?: Visiting Every Disney Park on Earth Would Cost This Much

 There are also a lot of material items needed to run Disneyland.
 These include costumes for the cast members, food and beverages for all the restaurants and dining carts, apparel and gifts to stock the carts and shops, and other costs such as utilities, water, flowers and other decorative items.
 Although Disney no doubt makes a large profit margin on food, beverage, apparel and gift sales, the company still has to pay to keep these items in stock.

-Disneyland likely spends about 5 to 8 percent of its daily operating costs to cover the costs of materials, according to business strategist Al Jones.
-If the daily operating cost for Disneyland is $3.25 million, that would mean that $211,250 goes toward buying materials such as Dole Whip ingredients and Mickey Mouse ear headbands.
+Disneyland likely spends about 5% to 8% of its daily operating costs to cover the costs of materials, according to business strategist Al Jones.
+If the daily operating cost for Disneyland is $5.48 million, that would mean about $356,200 goes toward buying materials such as Dole Whip ingredients and Mickey Mouse ear headbands.

 - 44 Ways To Trim Your Living Expenses During the Coronavirus Quarantine

 - 94 Money-Making Skills You Can Learn in Less Than a Year

 - 24 Ways To Maximize Your Paycheck This Year

 - How Long $1 Million in Savings Will Last in Every State

 Nicole Spector contributed to the reporting of this article.